Suggested Reads

-The Biden administration imposes new economic sanctions on Russia for election interference, the occupation of Crime, and the SolarWinds hack, which has been called the largest and most aggressive cyberattack “the world has ever seen.”
+The Biden administration imposes new economic sanctions on Russia for election interference, the occupation of Crimea, and the SolarWinds hack, which has been called the largest and most aggressive cyberattack “the world has ever seen.”

 The hack was initially believed to be part of an intelligence gathering operation.
 New intelligence suggests the intrusion also provided Russia with a pathway for “far more destructive action” inside the 16,000 companies and government agencies that were breached.